The Fall of Google Search: Part 1 - Ads

 Brave also has its own ad-free browser with a strong focus on privacy by default.
 It has unique features like earning crypto for viewing privacy-respected ads, private messaging app, and initiatives for a more private web commerce model.

+Startpage is an interesting one.
+It’s a Dutch company that basically allows users to get Google search results while protecting their privacy by not storing personal information or data, and removing all trackers.
 Opera and Edge are both ad-free, but they have some drawbacks.
 While Opera has an integrated ad blocker and VPN, it’s not as efficient or fast as Brave, for example.
 Edge, which is Microsoft’s new Chromium-based browser, still relies heavily on Google’s infrastructure.

 While all of these options are still the teeniest minority compared to Google Search, they’re growing!
 And interest in ad-free search alternatives is growing as well.